otrv4/otrv4/otrv4.md

 It is also used to [reveal old MAC keys](#revealing-mac-keys).
 This data message is encoded as defined in the [Encoded Messages](#encoded-messages) section.

+The plaintext message (either before encryption or after decryption) consists of a human-readable message (encoded in UTF-8, optionally with HTML markup), optionally followed by:

+* a single NUL (a BYTE with value 0x00), and
+* zero or more TLV (type/length/value) records (with no padding between them)

 #### Data Message format

 ```